Upgrade SQL Server Management Tools

 All TSX servers should be upgraded before the MSX server is upgraded.
 For more information about MSX/TSX in SQL Server, see Automated Administration Across an Enterprise.

-You can add components to an existing installation of SQL Server at the time that you upgrade to SQL Server 2014.
-For more information, see Upgrade to SQL Server 2014 Using the Installation Wizard (Setup).
+You can add components to an existing installation of SQL Server at the time that you upgrade to SQL Server 2019 (15.x).
+For more information, see Upgrade SQL Server 2016 Using the Installation Wizard (Setup).

 If SQLMail is being used in the instance to be upgraded, associated XPs will be supported and enabled after the upgrade.
 Otherwise, they will be off.